 When there is an event for a <subscription> resource that triggers a notification, the <subscription> Hosting CSE shall include in the notification the creator if the <subscription> resource has creator attribute.

 When a subscription shall be established that sends notifications upon update of attributes of the subscribed-to resource while blocking the triggering UPDATE operation until the result of the notification is received, the value of the eventNotificationType tag in the notificationEventCriteria attribute shall be set to “Update to attributes of the subscribed-to resource with blocking of the triggering UPDATE operation”, see clause 9.6.8.
 For this eventNotificationType value setting, only one single Notification Target shall be present in the notificationURI attribute – see notificationURI attribute definition in clause 9.6.8.
 A subset of attributes of the subscribed-to resource that are triggering a notification when modified can be specified in the attribute tag of the notificationEventCriteria attribute.
-If the attribute tag is not present, all attributes of the subscribed-to will trigger a notification when modified.
+If the attribute tag is not present, all attributes of the subscribed-to resource will trigger a notification when modified.
 Upon occurrence of a triggering UPDATE operation that has been validated and results in an authorized UPDATE operation for any of the triggering attributes of the subscribed-to resource, the triggering UPDATE operation shall be blocked before modifying the targeted attributes by the Hosting CSE until a notification request was sent out and a corresponding response message was received or a timeout happens.
 While such an UPDATE request is pending, no other UPDATE or DELETE requests to the same resource instance shall be processed, i.e. if they occur while the UPDATE operation that triggered this type of subscription is blocked, they need to be delayed until the blocked UPDATE has been completed.
 When the response status code of the notification response message indicates a successful notification reception by the Notification Target in combination with a successful notification action taken by the Notification Target, the blocked UPDATE operation shall be completed with a successful update of the targeted attribute(s).
-If the notification response message indicates an unsuccessful notification request reception or a successful notification request reception with unsuccessful notification action by the Notification Target or when the reception of a response message times out, the blocked UPDATE operation shall be completed with no success and no change of the targeted attribute(s).When multiple subscriptions are established for the same subscribed-to resource with this setting of eventNotificationType, each of them shall include an attribute condition tag in the notificationEventCriteria attribute and the specified subsets of attributes in each of the attribute tags shall be non-overlapping
+If the notification response message indicates an unsuccessful notification request reception or a successful notification request reception with unsuccessful notification action by the Notification Target or when the reception of a response message times out, the blocked UPDATE operation shall be completed with no success and no change of the targeted attribute(s).
+There shall exist a maximum of only one subscription with this setting of notificationEventType for a given resource.
+All other notification policies shall not be allowed when this setting of notificationEventType is used.

 Further details of Hosting CSE related notification policies follow: